-How to filter a query
+How to Filter a Query

 dsgrid offers several ways to filter the result of a query.
 It is important to understand some dsgrid behaviors to get an optimal result.
 Please refer to Project Queries for details.